 I am a first-year student in the Computer Science PhD program at Cornell University, based in New York City (at Cornell Tech).
 I completed a BS in Computer Science & Engineering with Honors at Ohio State University in May 2016.

 My work is in natural language processing.
 I am specifically interested in semantics and pragmatics, e.g.:

 - using discourse context to understand and disambiguate language use

 - language grounding

 - understanding the structure of language and communication by studying a wide variety of languages

 - collaborative conversation

 My primary research at the moment is focusing on gaining deeper understanding of text through analyzing its context.
-My advisor is Dr. Y Artzi.
+My advisor is Yoav Artzi.